 Face coverings and masks

-In line with government advice, it is recommended you were a covering if able to do so.
+In line with government advice, It is recommended you wear a mask as long as you are happy and able to do so.

 General advice when visiting